 In addition, if the Company issues shares at a price below US\$0.24, then any unissued shares owing to MMO will be adjusted by a proportional amount that represents the additional dilution calculated using the number of shares that would have been issued at US\$0.24 price and the number of shares actually issued in the applicable transaction.
-This adjustment shall not apply to issuances under equity compensation plans or for asset or company acquisitions.
-Instead of issuing additional shares as a result of this adjustment, at each milestone payment date the Company shall instead make an additional cash payment calculated using the amount of additional shares multiplied by the issue price of the shares that triggered the adjustment.
+This adjustment shall not apply to issuances under equity compensation plans or for asset or company multiplied by the issue price of the shares that triggered the adjustment.